• Skip to primary navigation

 close up of a serving of apple crisp on a delicate white plate topped with a scoop of vanilla ice cream.
 Another serving of apple crisp with oat topping is shown in the background as well as the 9x13 pan filled with the rest of the crisp.

-This apple crisp recipe with oat topping is my go-to apple crisp recipe.
-It makes enough for a crowd (or enough to have leftovers to enjoy for a few days).
-Apple crisp is great for fall parties, football Sundays, or as a treat for the family with leftovers warmed up and enjoyed throughout the week.
+We love this apple crisp recipe with oat topping because it makes enough for a crowd (or enough to have leftovers to enjoy for a few days).
+It’s a great dessert for fall parties, football Sundays, or for the family with enough leftovers to be warmed up and enjoyed throughout the week.

-If you’ve been looking for fun fall treats for a crowd, be sure to try these apple cupcakes, pumpkin bars with cream cheese frosting, and pumpkin dip too!
+If you’ve been looking for fun fall treats for a crowd, be sure to try these apple cupcakes, pumpkin bars with cream cheese frosting, pumpkin pie bars, and pumpkin dip too!

-Why You’ll Love This Apple Crisp with Oatmeal Crumble Topping
+Why You’ll Love This Apple Crisp Recipe With Oats

 Level of difficulty: Easy.
 The most time-consuming part of this recipe is peeling and chopping the apples, otherwise it’s a little tossing, a little mixing, layering in your pan and baking.